How to Clean Your iPOP Sunglasses

 Grab the Frame

-Keep your fingers off the lenses—touching them smears oil and means more cleaning later.
-I grab mine by the frame now—it’s a small habit that keeps them fresher for longer.
+Keep your fingers off the lenses, touching them smears oil and means more cleaning later.
+I now hold mine by the frame, a simple habit that keeps them cleaner longer.

 Store Safe

-When you’re not wearing them, pop them in a case or pouch—leaving them loose in a bag is asking for trouble.
-That microfibre pouch from iPOP is spot-on—soft, small, and keeps scratches away.
+When not wearing them, store your sunglasses in a case or pouch, leaving them loose in a bag invites scratches.
+The microfibre pouch from iPOP is great, soft, compact, and prevents damage.

 Dodge Heat

-Heat can twist frames out of shape—cars hit 60°C inside on sunny days, and that’s a killer.
-Don’t leave them on the dash—stick them in the shade or a cool spot instead.
+Heat can warp frames, cars can reach 60°C inside on sunny days, which is bad news.
+Don’t leave them on the dashboard, keep them in a shaded or cool spot instead.

 What to Skip